ken-i/pwc-soon0009-challenge/README.md

 - get a companies details using its ID
 - get a paged list of companies, with the minimum being the restricted companies

-**CompanyAPI.py** will provide the web access to the database and return the results of any query / action in HTML / CSS.
+**CompanyAPI.py** will provide the web access to the database and return the results of any query / action in JSON.

 It is envisaged that all company actions will occur via the *CompanyAPI* class, receiving an instance of the *CompanyDB* class on instantiation in order to access the company database excluding database / table creation.

 The *CompanyAPI* class will provide the following functionality:
-- load the CSS file on instantiation if one is provided and exists
 - provide a single point of data conversion between web and database
 - add a new company
-- include the CSS in the returned HTML
+- include a result and [error|data] in the returned JSON
-- provide the home page for the Web API
-- get a companies details using its ID
+- get the details of a companies using its ID
 - get a paged list of companies, with the minimum being the restricted companies

 ### Scripts